Ryan Thelwell: Canadian Football League

 Having been drafted 9th overall by the BC Lions, Thelwell signed with the defending Grey Cup champions on June 6, 2001.
 Thelwell would go on to play the next six seasons with the Lions, accumulating 335 receptions for 4981 yards and 30 touchdowns.
 He was named a West Division All-Star in 2004 and 2005, while recording his first 1000-yard season in 2005.
 He saw a drop-off in production in 2006 with 625 receiving yards, he was a key contributor in the playoffs, recording nine catches for 83 yards, leading to a Lions' win in the 94th Grey Cup.

 Following his Grey Cup win, Thelwell became a free agent and elected to sign with the Calgary Stampeders on February 16, 2007.
 Over four seasons in Calgary, he caught 106 passes for 1747 yards and nine touchdowns.
 He played in the Stampeders 96th Grey Cup victory over the Montreal Alouettes, the same team that lost to the Lions in 2006.
 On January 25, 2011, Thelwell announced his retirement from professional football.

 Due to an injury sustained by Akeem Foster, the Lions brought Thelwell out of retirement and signed him on October 25, 2011.
 Thelwell was on the 46-man roster when the team won the 99th Grey Cup, earning him his third Grey Cup championship in six seasons.
 Almost immediately after the win, Thelwell again announced his retirement on December 1, 2011.

 Personal life

-Thelwell moved to London, Ontario when he was four years old.
+Thelwell moved to London, Ontario with his parents when he was four years old.

-Ryan Thelwell also made an appearance at the William Aberhart Trojans 2007 football banquet in Calgary on November 16, 2007.
+Thelwell also made an appearance at the William Aberhart Trojans 2007 football banquet in Calgary on November 16, 2007.
+Thelwell was inducted into the City of London Sports Hall of Fame in November 2015.

-Ryan is married with four kids.
+He is married with four kids.

-Ryan Thelwell was inducted into the City of London Sports Hall of Fame in November 2015.